How to Get from Marrakech Airport to City Center in Less Than 30 Minutes?

 As soon as you exit Marrakech Menara Airport, you will find taxis lined up outside the main exit.

-Taxis are one of the quickest and easiest ways to reach the city center, especially if you're carrying heavy luggage or arriving late in the day.
+Taxis are one of the quickest and easiest ways to reach the city center or your hotel—especially if you're carrying heavy luggage or arriving late in the day.

 But let me clarify a few important details to avoid any surprises: